A Primitive Evolution: Formation

 Later on in 2009, the band's self-produced debut video for "Death on Wheels", voiced by veteran Toronto radio DJ Martin Streek, caught the attention of the production crew for the vampire musical movie Suck.
-This film debuted at the 2009 Toronto International Film Festival featured the likes of Iggy Pop, Alice Cooper and Henry Rollins The film consequently utilized the band's rehearsal space as a set for several scenes in the film.
+This film debuted at the 2009 Toronto International Film Festival featured the likes of Iggy Pop, Alice Cooper, and Henry Rollins.
+The film consequently utilized the band's rehearsal space as a set for several scenes in the film.
 Finally at the end of 2009 the band would release their self-titled debut album.

-February 16, 2010, the band released their debut album digitally for worldwide distribution.
+On February 16, 2010, the band released their debut album digitally for worldwide distribution.
 In the summer of 2010, Adm Shedden, formerly of The Birthday Massacre and currently of Hunter Eves, joined to perform on live violin for acoustic shows.
-In 2010, the band continued playing shows in Toronto, Hamilton, Niagara Falls, Kitchener and Barrie.
+In 2010, the band continued playing shows in Toronto, Hamilton, Niagara Falls, Kitchener, and Barrie.

 On February 15, 2011, the band posted on their Facebook profile that Scott Carruthers (Brett's cousin), would replace Dimitri Anastasakis on guitar.
 Dimitri had announced in the fall of 2010 also on their Facebook profile that he would be leaving the band due to pursue other goals important to his life.
 In 2011, the band recorded a new acoustic album, co-produced by John Wozniak, and welcomed back their friend, Adm Shedden for violin.
 The band encouraged fans to participate in its development by listening to rough mixes.
 The band documented the recording process with video, MP3's and photo updates on their official website and also announced that 20% of the proceeds would be donated to ShelterBox.
 In July, the band performed at Trash Fest USA, in Philadelphia, Pennsylvania.
 A Primitive Evolution was recommended by George Stroumboulopoulos for Canadian Music Week 2011 in his Top 3 Buzz Bands out of the 800 that performed.

-In 2018 the band signed a record deal with Metropolis Records to release their album Becoming.
+In 2018, the band signed a record deal with Metropolis Records to release their album Becoming.
 Now acting as a three piece with Brett Carruthers, Stephany Seki and Stu Dead, this would be the band's debut release under an official label.

 2019 would mark the band's first major North American Tour opening for labelmates PIG.
 On this tour, they supported their 2018 release Becoming and added new live members to the band, Owen Mackinder from The Birthday Massacre and drummer Jake Hamilton.